US loses billions as Chinese tourists stay away over trade war | DW | 13.06.2019

 By contrast, more than 100 million mainland Chinese travelled abroad last year — a record number, according to the China National Tourism Administration.
 But the majority of them picked other Asian destinations, while those who did venture further abroad, chose Europe.

-Fair enough, the Chinese have gained a reputation for their boorish behavior while often transported in large groups on buses to the usual tourist traps; however, the stereotype is increasingly inaccurate.
+Although the Chinese have gained a reputation for boorish behavior on foreign trips while being transported to the usual tourist traps in large tour groups, the stereotype is increasingly inaccurate.

 China is now one of the world's wealthiest countries, and many of its citizens have substantial travel budgets to splash on luxury transportation, accommodation, and fine dining.